The goalkeeper has one of the most important jobs during a game of soccer.

 What To Do When You Haven’t Got A Goalkeeper

-It’s very rare that this event ever occurs (especially in professional matches) but it’s not impossible.
+It’s very rare that this event ever occurs (especially in professional matches), but it’s not impossible.

 Sometimes, injuries or illness may leave a team without a designated goalkeeper or a substitute goalkeeper to take their place.

-In the event that you are a goalkeeper down, you have to find a replacement.
+If you are a goalkeeper down, you have to find a replacement.

 An alternative move made by some soccer managers is that they will swap out an outfielder with their substitute goalkeeper waiting on the bench.

-This is the most common move made by soccer managers as it allows the team to keep a trained goalkeeper on the field to increase their defense and it still complies with all the rules laid out by FIFA.
+This is the most common move made by soccer managers as it allows the team to keep a trained goalkeeper on the field to increase their defense, and it still complies with all the rules laid out by FIFA.

-Once everyone is back in position, the game can continue but not before the new goalkeeper is in their new position.
+Once everyone is back in position, the game can continue, but not before the new goalkeeper is in their new position.

 Can Goalkeepers Get A Red Card?